Skip to content

 gh secret set CLOUDFLARE_API_TOKEN --app dependabot

-Now you can test everything.
-Create a PR in your project’s GitHub repository.
-You should see an action in the “Actions” section being triggered.
+Now let’s test the pipeline.
+Create a PR in your GitHub repository.
+An action will be triggered in the “Actions” section.
 If the basic checks pass, the workflow will perform a preview deployment to Cloudflare Workers and run a database migration on your preview database.
-After deployment, a “View deployment” button should appear in your PR with a link to the preview deployment.
+After deployment, a “View deployment” button will appear in your PR with a link to the preview.